The Broads National Park is like no other. Across land, sea and sky, there is so much wildlife to discover.

 The bittern (or butterbump as it’s known in Norfolk) has a booming mating call that can be heard two kilometres away.
 It’s one of the rarest breeding birds in the UK.

-Well known for its pleasure boat waterways, the Broads offers the opportunity to take in the biodiversity of the reedbeds, the tiny, rare plants of the fens and the wide, flat expanses of the grazing marshes from the gentle tranquility of the river.
+Well known for its pleasure boat waterways, the Broads offers the opportunity to take in the biodiversity of the reedbeds, the tiny, rare plants of the fens and the wide, flat expanses of the grazing marshes from the gentle tranquillity of the river

 Get a different view of the coast from the sea.
 Throughout the year, there are boat trips to beaches popular with seals and it’s the best way to see rare porpoise.